 One of the major endeavors of The Western Swing Society is the establishment and maintenance of the Hall of Fame to honor musical artists and other related individuals who have been outstanding contributors to the field of Western Swing music.
-Another assistance that Western Swing Society provides is a scholarship fund which grants college scholarships to qualified music students.
+Another assistance that Western Swing Society provides is a scholarship fund which grants student scholarships to qualified music students.

 The Western Swing Society meets the first Sunday of every month for a music and dance program featuring Western Swing music.
 The meeting takes place at the

 Rancho Cordova California